tmetsch/openshift-todo/README.md

 Quickstart
 ==========

-1) Create an account at http://openshift.redhat.com/
+ * Create an account at http://openshift.redhat.com/
-2) Create a wsgi-3.2 application in the dashboard
+ * Create a wsgi-3.2 application in the dashboard
-3) Clone the newly created repository
+ * Clone the newly created repository
-4) edit your code
+ * edit your code (or pull this code in your repo)
-4) Then push the repo upstream
+ * Then push the repo upstream
     $ git push
-5) Done :-)
+ * Done :-)

 See my blog post at